compass Explore next steps to improve your mental health. Get help for anxiety

 • Resting: Rest can help to ease your nausea and get those anxiety/stress levels back down.

+Start small: Realize that if you feel sick, you have the opportunity to get better, starting with addressing your physical symptoms.
 Once your nausea subsides, you’ll be better equipped to unpack what’s stirring up your anxiety.
 In some cases, it can be more effective to work through the unpleasant effects of anxiety nausea with a provider’s guidance.

-Is There Anxiety Nausea Medication?
+Anxiety Nausea Treatments

-Your psychiatric provider might prescribe selective serotonin reuptake inhibitors (SSRIs), an antidepressant.
+A psychiatrist, for example, might prescribe selective serotonin reuptake inhibitors (SSRIs), an antidepressant.
 This type of medication increases levels of serotonin in your body, to counteract the reduced levels caused by your anxiety, which can contribute to nausea.
+Other potential medications might include:

 • Beta-blockers